 You don't see any environmentalist wackos investing billions into this, do you?

-You see government awarding grants to a bunch of smart people figured out this is a great way to steal money without ever having to really accomplish anything.
+You see government awarding grants to a bunch of smart people who figured out this is a great way to steal money without ever having to really accomplish anything.

 No, no, no, no.

-The intentions don't matter, the effort, it's the results, and there aren't going to be any.
+It's the results, and there aren't going to be any.

 After billions, trillions, whatever has been, there aren't going to be any.

-We're gonna energy company in the future.
+We're energy company in the future.

-Well, there is no beyond petroleum.
+Well, there is no Beyond Petroleum.

-Just how silly this alternative energy bonanza really is.
+Now, let me illustrate for you, ladies and gentlemen, just how silly this alternative energy bonanza really is.

-It's a doesn't matter.
+It doesn't matter.

-It's it's devoted here to alternative energies.
+It's devoted here to alternative energies.

-Here's the headline.
+And here's the headline.

 Chickens could power hydrogen cars.